- Telebroad’s Recommended Routers

 Home / Small Office

-See explanation of terms at the bottom of this article
+See router terminology at the bottom of this article.

 You can also consider Cisco EA2700 as a cheap alternative for home / small office router.
 It has dual band Wi-Fi, one WAN port, and gigabit speed support.
 It sells for $55-$90.

-You should try to avoid using routers provided by cable internet service providers such as shown in the table below.
-These routers come with configurations that are aimed at helping users but can create some problems with the call quality and performance of VoIP (including, sometimes, firewall settings that completely block VoIP traffic).
+You should try to avoid using routers from cable Internet service providers, such as the ones shown in the table below.
+These routers come with configurations that is supposed to improve users experience but can create some problems with call quality and performance of VoIP (sometimes even including firewall settings that completely block VoIP traffic).

-Note that these routers may be re-branded from other companies that may or may not be compatible with Telebroad.
+Note that these routers may be re-branded from other companies that may or may not be compatible with Telebroad's network requirements.

 Time Warner Cable

-Additionally The following brands may provide great performance for general networking and computer use, but Telebroad does not recommended that you use them specifically to power Telebroad PBX solutions.
-If you already own one of these brands and would not like to buy a new recommended router, you should have your network administrator create a separate network or a separate static IP for exclusive use of Telebroad’s telephony services to ensure satisfactory performance.
+The following brands may provide great performance for general networking use, but Telebroad does not recommended that you use them specifically to power our PBX services.
+If you already own one of these brands and prefer not to buy a new recommended router, you should have your network administrator create a separate network or a separate static IP for exclusive use of Telebroad’s telephony services to ensure satisfactory performance.

-You can also consult possible additional adjustments here.
+You can also look into possible additional adjustments here.

 for example SonicWall TZ Series